dendory/NodePoint/src/nodepoint_linux.md

 ---------------
 ### If you get a 500 server error ###

 Check in your server log what the likely error might be.
 Try to run `~/nodepoint/www/nodepoint.cgi` from a shell.
 If you get a `No such file or directory` you may be missing 32 bits binary support.
+In Debian you can enable 32bits support with these commands:

+    dpkg --add-architecture i386
+    apt-get install ia32-libs-i386

+### You see a list of files in your browser instead of the proper interface ###

+Make sure the `.htaccess` file is present, and that your Apache configuration allows overrides.
+Look for the line `AllowOverride All` in your default site configuration file.

 ### If you get the error `Could not access configuration file` ###